MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 1. Run :code:`docker image pull mmcauliffe/montreal-forced-aligner:latest`
 2. Enter the interactive docker shell via :code:`docker run -it -v /path/to/data/directory:/data mmcauliffe/montreal-forced-aligner:latest`
 3. Once you are in the shell, you can run MFA commands as normal (i.e., :code:`mfa align ...`).
-You may need to download any pretrained models you want to use each session (i.e., :code:`mfa download acoustic english_mfa`)
+You may need to download any pretrained models you want to use each session (i.e., :code:`mfa model download acoustic english_mfa`)

 .. important::